peterjcaulfield/cooking/fundamentals/japanese/rice.md

 - Rinse rice in fine-mesh strainer agitating using your fingers until water runs clear
 - Add to enamel-glazed cast iron pot and let soak for 20 mins or up to 1 hour
-- Bring water to summer of medium-high heat stirring to prevent clumping/sticking
+- Bring water to simmer of medium-high heat stirring to prevent clumping/sticking
 - Once simmering, cover pot and turn heat to low
 - Set timer for 14 mins.